FelixSchladt/OxideWM/README.md

 Take a look at our [readthedocs](oxide.readthedocs.org) to see the full documentation.

 ## Prerequisits
 Rust needs to be installed.
-After it has been installed, restart the terminal session, that the new environment variables are loaded.
+After it has been installed, restart the terminal session, so that any new environment variables are loaded.
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```